transloadit/uppy/website/src/_posts/2016-06-uppy-begins.md

 We are going to work hard on bringing you the best file uploader possible and we’ll keep you informed about the development process on [uppy.io](http://uppy.io/).
 We can’t wait for you to meet Uppy!

-> It seems we're on the Hacker News frontpage.
-[Comments welcome there](https://news.ycombinator.com/item?id=12109410).
+> We were on the [Hacker News](https://news.ycombinator.com/item?id=12109410) and [Product Hunt](https://www.producthunt.com/posts/uppy) frontpages.
+Comments welcome there.